GlitchEnzo/NuGetForUnity/plugin-dev-readme.md

 2. You plugin project name should be <PluginName>.NugetForUnityPlugin since the plugin loader will look for dlls which contain NugetForUnityPlugin in its name.
 3. If you are targeting Unity older than 2021.3 create a `.netstandard2.0` C# library project.
 4. If you are targeting Unity 2021.3 or newer create a `.netstandard2.1` C# library project.
-5. NuGetForUnity contains NuGetForUnity.PluginAPI.dll that you need to add as a reference in your project.
-You can install the `NuGetForUnity.PluginAPI` nuget package, copy it to your project or reference it using a relative path from some other place.
+5. Add a reference to [NuGetForUnity.PluginAPI](https://www.nuget.org/packages/NuGetForUnity.PluginAPI) nuget package in your project.
+This package contains the interfaces that you will need to implement.
 6. Depending on the needs of your plugin you might also need to add references to `UnityEngine.dll` and `UnityEditor.dll` from your Unity installation.
 7. Write a class that implements `INugetPlugin` interface.
 In the `Register` method you will get a `INugetPluginRegistry` that has methods you can use to register your classes that implement custom handling of certain functionalities like installing and uninstalling the packages.